 (h) Documentation of final and actual costs of DEA work in accordance with RCW 57.22.030 to be included in the reimbursement charge calculation.
 District DEA fees are not eligible for reimbursement costs.

-(i) Any other such other information as the district may require.
+(i) Any other such information as the district may require.

 (3) Upon receipt of a completed reimbursement agreement application, the information requested therein and the required deposit, the district shall direct its engineer to review the project and to designate the service area of real property benefited by the project.